Sellafield: Britain’s hidden nuclear waste hub

 What other industries produce radioactive waste?

 Besides the nuclear power industry, other industries also generate radioactive waste.
-Examples include hospital waste from the healthcare sector, university research, heavy industry, mining, and oil & gas waste.
+Examples include hospital waste, university research, heavy industry, mining, and oil & gas waste.